Landscaping Loans for Landscaping Businesses | SMB Compass

 When looking to expand or grow your landscaping business, you’ll definitely need cash – and a lot of it.
 Even though you may be ready to expand or branch out, your wallet may not be.
-If cash isn’t readily available or your budget isn’t enough to cover expenses, there are a number of landscaping loans you may want to consider.
+If cash isn’t readily available or your budget isn’t enough to cover expenses, there are a number of business loans for landscapers you may want to consider.

-Most business owners are of the opinion that banks are the only way to secure a small business loan.
-Then, when they’re denied a loan due to minimal collateral, insufficient business records, or poor credit history, their dreams of starting or expanding their business dies.
+Most business owners are of the opinion that banks are the only way to secure small landscaping business loans.
+Then, when they’re denied a loan due to minimal collateral, insufficient business records, or poor credit history, their dreams of starting or expanding their business die.

 But it doesn’t have to be that way.
-Fortunately, there are numerous funding options available for landscaping businesses that need a bit of a financial push to get their business operations going in the direction they want.
+Fortunately, there are numerous business loans for landscapers and funding options available for their landscaping businesses that need a bit of a financial push to get their business operations going in the direction they want.

 The Best Landscaping Loans for Your Business

 Instead of relying solely on banks, consider a landscaping loan as an alternative solution to fund your landscaping business.
-Here’s a list of the best options:
+Here’s a list of the best options for landscaping business loans:

 1. Merchant Cash Advance

 A merchant cash advance enables businesses to access immediate working capital without having to show perfect credit or provide collateral.
 Technically, a merchant cash advance is not a loan but a cash advance against your future credit sales.
 In paying back the advance, lenders take a percentage of your credit or debit sales until it has been paid back in full.